farao-community/farao-community.github.io/pages/docs/input-data/crac/creation-context.md

 Here are the possible values of this enum:
 - **IMPORTED**: the element was successfully imported
-- **ELEMENT_NOT_FOUND_IN_NETWORK**: the element references a network element that was not found in the network (e.g. a critical branch defined a line that does not exist in the PowSyBl network)
+- **ELEMENT_NOT_FOUND_IN_NETWORK**: the element references a network element that was not found in the network (e.g. a critical branch defined on a line that does not exist in the PowSyBl network)
-- **INCOMPLETE_DATA**: the element is missing crucial information needed to define a wholesome FARA object (e.g. a flow CNEC defined without a flow limit)
+- **INCOMPLETE_DATA**: the element is missing crucial information needed to define a complete FARAO object (e.g. a flow CNEC defined without a flow limit)
 - **INCONSISTENCY_IN_DATA**: the element definition is inconsistent (e.g. a PST range action that is defined on a non-PST network element)